Baby I Like

-"Baby I Like" is a song recorded by Japanese singer Mai-K. It was released on October 16, 1999 via East West Records and Bip!
-Records in the United States.
-The tracks were written by YOKO Black.
-Stone, who had recorded these three songs for her own albums.
-Commercially, the single couldn't perform well in the US music market.
+"Baby I Like" is the debut American single by Japanese singer Mai-K. It was released on October 16, 1999, while Kurai was still a high school student, and distributed via East West Records and Bip!
+Records.
+Two of the tracks were written by Yoko Black.
+Stone, who had previously recorded all three songs.
+A collection of remixes of the A-side was released a few months later, on December 15.
+Commercially, the single didn't perform well in the US music market.